cbirdlab/charybdis/README.md

             -p <projname> -i in -o out -n 20 \
             -x 313 -g charybdis/bin \
             -t charybdis/data/taxo \
-            -b charybdis/data/blastdb_coi \
-            -d charybdis/data/env.NCBI_NT_<MONTHYEARETC>.gi \
+            -b charybdis/data/blastdb_coi \     #in this line, the blastdb_coi is a file prefix, not a dir -d charybdis/data/env.NCBI_NT_<MONTHYEARETC>.gi \
             -c !!!
 NEED TO REMOVE THIS CHIMERA DEPENDENCY !!!

-## Pipelines Directory
+## Pipelines

-This directory has example pipeline scripts which use the programs in charybdis/bin to perform metabarcoding
+Example pipeline scripts which use the programs in charybdis/bin to perform metabarcoding are:

   charybdis_generic.sh      The "default" metabarcoding process